steveblue/angular2-rollup/README.md

 You can choose to run an Express server in parallel with build tasks, with or without Livereload enabled

 - `ngr build dev --watch --serve` Builds development environment, runs Express server with livereload
-- `ngr serve` Runs Express server, make sure you have built beforehand!
+- `ngr serve` Run the Express server.
+Make sure you have built beforehand!

-Production builds do not require the CLI, just the package.json
+Production builds do not require the CLI to be served with the default Express server, just the package.json.

 - `NODE_ENV=prod ngr serve` Run Express server with SSL for production, requires `./conf/ssl/key.pem` and `./conf/ssl/cert.pem`.